An invitation to walk

-Inner city resident Josine Overdevest invites leaders from business, social and art communities to join her on a walk in town to experience the diverse sights, sounds and special encounters that spell Jozi.
+Inner city resident Josine Overdevest invites you to join her on a walk in town to experience the diverse sights, sounds and special encounters that spell Jozi.

 Jozi, the city that reflects and condenses the contradictions at play in the country, and maybe in the world, today: where you can drink your rooftop champagne with a view of overcrowded migrant hostels.

 As Josine says: “How I experience my walks can be equally contradictory: sometimes they offer the anonymity I seek, other times I unexpectedly find the sense of community that I also long for, like when a car guard calls me over to share the neighbourhood news.

 Some observations of city life break my heart and have me smarting from the unfairness of life: a homeless man carefully preparing his pavement bed.
 Others, like a passer-by guiding schoolchildren safely across a busy road, bring a long lasting smile to my face and confirm my belief that people can and do make life worthwhile.

 It’s in absorbing the city’s extremes and trying to make sense of them that I find how deeply urban walking grows my heart and my horizon.
 The walks provide me with a perspective that I would love to share with others by inviting them to walk with me and be present in this micro-cosmos of the country, the birthplace of Joburg’s economic activity.”

 Following the Presencing guidelines of MIT’s Otto Scharmer and in the words of Antony Osler, we ask you “stop for a moment, to pay attention, to put down our arguments and our fixed positions and to open our eyes.
 There we will find our world in all its glorious ordinariness.
 We will stand in each others’ shoes and be willing to be surprised”